-The attorney you're looking for will probably not be the same person who handled your will, or helped you buy a house, or whom you aunt used when she was involved in a car accident.
-These all were civil attorneys, whereas you want someone who specializes in criminal law.
-(In small town, however, you may have no choice but to hire someone who practices in both areanas.)
+If you're facing criminal charges, the attorney you're looking for probably won't be the same person who drafted your will or helped you buy a house.
+Nor will it be the same attorney whom your aunt used when she was involved in a car accident.
+These all were civil attorneys, whereas you'll want to find someone who specializes in criminal law and is a good fit for you and your particular case.
+Below we review some important factors to consider when hiring a criminal defense lawyer.

 Private criminal defense lawyers tend to practice either on their own or in small partnerships, and in a specific geographical setting.
 By contrast, attorneys who handle civil cases tend to congregate in large corporate law firms with branch offices in many cities.